The Higher Degrees of MPhil and PhD

 The Difference between MPhil and PhD

-- The thesis (or equivalent submission as specified in paragraph 8) which is the outcome of the research project and the training programme, must be composed clearly and presented in the required format.
+- The thesis (or equivalent submission for Music, or for Drama, Dance and the Performing Arts, or for Art and Design) which is the outcome of the research project and the training programme, must be composed clearly and presented in the required format.
 The subject should be dealt with in an orderly manner using appropriate research methods and techniques and displaying critical discrimination in evaluating the evidence.

-- For the award of PhD, research students must have demonstrated:2
+- For the award of PhD, candidates must have demonstrated:4

-- the creation and interpretation of new knowledge through original research or other advanced scholarship of a quality to satisfy peer review, extend the forefront of the discipline and merit publication;
+- the creation and interpretation of new knowledge through original research or other advanced scholarship, or of a quality to satisfy a peer review, extend the forefront of the discipline and merit publication;

 - a systematic acquisition and understanding of a substantial body of knowledge which is at the forefront of an academic discipline or an area of professional practice;